minskylab/cargo-self/.self/src/engine/constitution.rs.md

 Resource: Library Imports
-  - async_openai, serde, std, super, handlebars
+  - async_openai, serde, std, handlebars

 Resource: ConstitutionDynamic Struct
-  Operation: new
-    - Creates a new instance of ConstitutionDynamic struct with a provided name.
-  Operation: constitution_filepath
-    - Returns the filepath for the constitution based on the element and the struct's name.
-  Operation: system_input_data
-    - Returns a tuple containing the system part and input part of the constitution, given an element and nodes.
-  Operation: calculate_for_element
-    - Calculates the CreateChatCompletionRequest for a specific element and nodes.
+  - name: String

 Resource: ElementMinimized Struct
-  - Fields: is_file, path, content, children
+  - is_file: bool
+  - path: String
+  - content: String
+  - children: Vec\<ElementMinimized\>

 Resource: ConstitutionPayload Struct
-  - Field: element
+  - element: ElementMinimized

-Operation: new
+Operation: new (Constructor)
-  - Creates a new instance of ConstitutionDynamic struct with a provided name.
+  - Create a new instance of ConstitutionDynamic

 Operation: constitution_filepath
-  - Returns the filepath for the constitution based on the element and the struct's name.
+  - Get the filepath of the constitution file for a given element

 Operation: system_input_data
-  - Returns a tuple containing the system part and input part of the constitution, given an element and nodes.
+  - Generate system and input data for the constitution template rendering process

 Operation: calculate_for_element
-  - Calculates the CreateChatCompletionRequest for a specific element and nodes.
+  - Calculate the chat completion request for a given element and nodes